We asked the question and here is the response.......................

 How do we interpret these results?

 With Leadership training & Overall Knowledge of the Industry being requested as the number one area for improvement from our candidates this could be an indication that more people are looking to Travel & Hospitality as a career.
-With the nature of travel and how we purchase our travel changing over recent years, new job positions are being created and industry sectors are growing, opening new opportunities and creating diversity in career paths for industry employees.
+With the nature of travel and how we purchase our travel changing over recent years, new job positions are being created and industry sectors are growing, opening new opportunities for jobs in travel and hotel jobs as well as event jobs and creating diversity in career paths for industry employees.

 What can we do to make this happen?